-The HIV care continuum provides an excellent heuristic to guide researchers and practitioners in implementing strategies and developing new methods to treat and prevent HIV.1 For those living with HIV infection, the framework focuses on measurements of the proportion that are diagnosed, enter and are retained in care, initiate antiretroviral therapy, and reach virological suppression as a means to assess where dropouts occur and inform response.2 Such monitoring and response has important implications for treatment and improvement of morbidity and mortality of those living with HIV, but also supports secondary prevention of onward transmission.^{1 3}
+The HIV care continuum provides an excellent heuristic to guide researchers and practitioners in implementing strategies and developing new methods to treat and prevent HIV.[1]
+For those living with HIV infection, the framework focuses on measurements of the proportion that are diagnosed, enter and are retained in care, initiate antiretroviral therapy, and reach virologic suppression as a means to assess where dropouts occur and inform response.[2]
+Such monitoring and response has important implications for treatment and improvement of morbidity and mortality of those living with HIV, but also supports secondary prevention of onward transmission.[1, 3]

-As one of only nine countries globally in which the burden of HIV is increasing, the Russian Federation plays an important role in global HIV epidemiology and is estimated to contribute 69% of the global number of people living with HIV.4 New HIV infections are primarily concentrated among key populations at risk for HIV infection, including people who inject drugs, men who have sex with men (MSM), and sex workers, representing more than 85% of new infections.5 6 There has been a major emphasis on HIV testing in the Russian Federation with over 27.8 million tests conducted among Russian citizens and 1.9 million tests reported among foreign nationals in 2014.6 HIV testing is nationally provided by Federal AIDS Centres, though it can also be accessed at a cost through private facilities or for free through other specialised facilities or programmes, such as nongovernmental outreach programmes, needle and syringe programmes (NSPs), and in prisons and jails.
-All confirmatory testing, CD4 counts and viral load tests are publicly available to residents and conducted by the Federal AIDS Centre; however, it is not known whether HIV testing is reaching those at highest risk, and whether testing leads to knowledge of positive infection status, access to medical care and ultimately to viral suppression.
+As one of only nine countries globally in which the burden of HIV is increasing, the Russian Federation plays an important role in global HIV epidemiology and is estimated to contribute 69% of the global number of people living with HIV.[4]
+New HIV infections are primarily concentrated among key populations at risk for HIV infection, including people who inject drugs (PWID), men who have sex with men (MSM), and sex workers, representing more than 85% of new infections.[5, 6] There has been a major emphasis on HIV testing in the Russian Federation with over 27.8 million tests conducted among Russian citizens and 1.9 million tests reported among foreign nationals in 2014.[6]
+HIV testing is nationally provided by Federal AIDS Centres, though can also be accessed at cost through private facilities or for free through other specialized facilities or programs, such as non-governmental outreach programs, needle and syringe programs (NSPs), and in prisons and jails.
+All confirmatory testing, CD4 counts, and viral load tests are publicly available to residents and conducted by the Federal AIDS Center; however, it is not known whether HIV testing is reaching those at highest risk, and whether testing leads to knowledge of positive infection status, access to medical care, and ultimately to viral suppression.

-In Russia, however, research among gay, bisexual and other MSM has been relatively limited.
-The few studies that have consisted of samples recruited from gay-identified venues or snowball methods, limiting generalisability.4 ^{7-10} Though the Federal AIDS Centres collect data on modes of acquisition among new infections, it is unclear the extent to which MSM and other key populations access HIV services or report their risk behaviours during confirmatory testing.
+In Russia, however, research among gay, bisexual, and other MSM has been relatively limited.
+The few studies that have consisted of samples recruited from gay-identified venues or snowball methods, limiting generalizability.[4, 7-10] Though the Federal AIDS Centres collect data on modes of acquisition among new infections, it is unclear the extent to which MSM and other key populations access HIV services or report their risk behaviours during confirmatory testing.
 This study used the care continuum perspective to help understand the current status of HIV testing and medical care among MSM in Moscow, Russia and identify impediments to further engagement in care as a viable strategy to address the HIV epidemic among MSM in Russia.